davigl/miaudota/README.md

 <div align="center">

-This app shows the animals available for adoption from the nearest shelters of the user, permitting application to the process of adoption by completing a questionnaire for shelters evaluate the profile of the possible adopter.
+This app shows the animals available for adoption from the nearest shelters of the user and permits the applications to the process of adoption, completing a questionnaire which shelters will evaluate the profile of the possible adopter.

 [![Star on GitHub][github-star-badge]][github-star]
 [![Watch on GitHub][github-watch-badge]][github-watch]